theforeman/foreman_ansible_inventory/README.md

 foreman_ansible_inventory
 =========================

-This script can be used as an ansible dynamic inventory[1].
+This script can be used as an Ansible dynamic inventory[1].
 The connection parameters are set up via a configuration file *foreman.ini*. *foreman.ini* is found using the following order of discovery.